-The University of New Mexico Institute for Geospatial and Population Studies Department (IGPS) releases annual July 1 population estimates for New Mexico and its 33 counties.
+The University of New Mexico Geospatial and Population Studies Department (GPS) releases annual July 1 population estimates for New Mexico and its 33 counties.
 These estimates are used for research, planning, revenue and resource distribution, as denominators in epidemiological rates, and as input data for population projections.

-For state and county household population totals, IGPS uses three methodologies that are averaged together to reduce the degree of error any one method may introduce.
+For state and county household population totals, GPS uses three methodologies that are averaged together to reduce the degree of error any one method may introduce.

-IGPS's third method is a ratio-correlation that uses three indicators of population change: school enrollment data from the New Mexico Public Education Department, voter registration figures from the New Mexico Secretary of State’s Officeand driver’s license data from the Motor Vehicle Division (these data are not public).
+GPS's third method is a ratio-correlation that uses three indicators of population change: school enrollment data from the New Mexico Public Education Department, voter registration figures from the New Mexico Secretary of State’s Officeand driver’s license data from the Motor Vehicle Division (these data are not public).